Change, The Monster Lurking Under your Blended Learning Bed

 Stacey Schuh

-Stacey is the director of Professional Learning Services at Michigan Virtual.
+Stacey is the Senior Director of Professional Learning at Michigan Virtual.
 She is responsible for planning and implementing professional learning experiences and works directly with teachers and administrators to ensure personalized professional development.
-Stacey is a former classroom teacher and national presenter.
+Stacey is a former classroom teacher, national presenter and is an instructor for the Master of Educational Technology program at Michigan State University.